tabulate/tabulate/docs/shortcode.rst

 The table format displays an HTML-table displaying all records from the Tabulate-table specified.

+The displayed data will be paginated if there are more than a certain number of records, and the user will be able to page through the data.

 If the additional parameter ``search`` is provided (and given any value at all; ``yes`` is just a convention) then a record-filtering form will be displayed.